-On the expenditure side, total expenditures were \$256,406 less than budget.
-Approximately \$115,000 of the budgeted expenditures related to the Federal grant and these expenditures will be made in 2016-2017.
-We also came in under budget in various other areas such as salaries and benefits, repairs and maintenance, field trip transportation, instructional supplies, equipment and communication.
+On the expenditure side, total expenditures were \$189,231 less than budget.
+In addition to being under budget in state and federal special education, we also came in under budget in various other areas such as salaries and benefits, repairs and maintenance, field trip transportation, supplies and equipment.